Sylmar Water District Tunnel Explosion –

 With 17 of its workers as casualties, the 1971 Sylmar Water District Tunnel Explosion became one of the most disastrous in California history.
 The explosion caused raging gases to come out of the tunnel.
-Being one of the rescuers, Fire Department Division Chief Robert Radke reported that everything in the tunnel was burning and the smoke was so thick “you couldn’t see your hand before your face”.
-The impact was similar to “a heavy dynamite explosion” as described by Paul Badgley, a veteran in mines, who was away from the blast but was blown and stunned to his feet when it happened.
+Fire Department Division Chief Robert Radke reported that everything in the tunnel was burning.
+The smoke was so thick “you couldn’t see your hand before your face”.
+The impact was similar to “a heavy dynamite explosion,” as described by Paul Badgley.
+He was a veteran in mines, who was away from the blast but was blown and stunned to his feet when it happened.

-This explosion proved the negligence and safety violations committed by the Lockheed Shipbuilding and Construction Co, causing them to face charges.
-The trial went on for such a long time that the resulting fines and damages became the highest and most significant of its time.
-It was reported by Los Angeles Times that the company was found “guilty of 16 counts of gross negligence and ten counts of violations of state industrial safety code.”
+This explosion proved the negligence and safety violations committed by the Lockheed Shipbuilding and Construction Co.
+Forcing them to face charges.
+The trial went on for so long that the resulting fines and damages became the most significant of its time.
+Reported by Los Angeles Times, the company was found “guilty of 16 counts of gross negligence and ten counts of violations of state industrial safety code.”
 They were fined more than $100,000 and were required to pay more than $8 million in civil judgments.
 To prevent this disaster from happening again, more strict mining and tunnel regulations have been imposed.

 Cause of the Explosion

 Did you know that the reason behind the explosion on Sylmar Water District Tunnel was Methane Gas?
 A few months earlier, an earthquake in the area was reported.
-This was believed to have created a passageway for underground gases such as methane to seep through the surface and accumulate.
+This was believed to have created a passageway for underground gases such as methane, seeping through surfaces and accumulating.
 As we know, highly concentrated gas such as methane will inevitably explode, especially with an ignition source.

 Methane Gas Vapor Intrusion Mitigation Design and Construction

 Like carbon monoxide, methane gas is also difficult to notice, and its presence will be evident once effects are seen.
-A buildup of carbon monoxide and methane gas in an enclosure such as a residential home or a tunnel can lead to oxygen deprivation.
+A buildup of carbon monoxide and methane gas in enclosures lead to oxygen deprivation.
+This may occur in areas such as a residential home or a tunnel.
 Worse is there is now a high chance the area will explode due to the high concentration level.

-One of the causes of this accumulation is the migration of gases from a volume with high concentrations to low concentrations; this is called mass diffusion.
-To decrease the mass diffusion rate of methane, an extensive methane mitigation process was developed and is now implemented to control methane gas hazards.
+One of the causes of this accumulation is the migration of gases from a volume with high concentrations to low concentrations.
+This is called mass diffusion.
+To decrease the mass diffusion rate of methane, an extensive methane mitigation process was developed.
+It is now implemented to control methane gas hazards.